pmjones/php-styler/README.md

 Alternatively, it may be an indication that the source line(s) should be refactored.
 Here are some suggestions:

 - Increase the maximum line length.
-The default length is 88 characters (10% more than the commonly-suggested 80-character length) to allow some wiggle room.
-However, some codebases tend to much longer lines, so increasing the line length may result in more-agreeable line splits.
+The default length is 88 characters (10% more than the commonly-suggested 80-character length to allow some wiggle room).
+However, some codebases tend to prefer much longer lines, so increasing the line length may result in more-agreeable line splits.

-- Break up a single long line into shorter multiple lines.
+- Break up a single long line into multiple shorter lines.

 - Move inline comments from the beginning or end of the line to *above* the line.